BotchedPleb/BIO_350_F25/README.md

 - Used ChatGPT to created various "real-world" examples
 - Mini reflection

-IC Assignment 7: Chapter 13 &14 of Ecology Hanbook
+IC Assignment 7: Chapter 13 & 14 of Ecology Handbook
 - Continued with matrices
 - Matries included Transition and Absorbsion
 - Included chart from workbook to explain the absorbsion matrix